HiAudrey/HiAudrey/README.md

 ## I'm a Data Science Professional, Developer, and Book Worm!!

-- 🔭 I’m pursuing an MS in Data Analytics Engineering at Northeastern University
+- 🔭 I’m pursuing an MS in Data Analytics Engineering concentrating in Data Science at Northeastern University
-- 🔭 I obtained a BS in Information and Computer Science from Central South University
+- 🔭 I obtained a BS in Information and Computer Science from Central South University in China
-- ✨ I'm interested in data science, web/APP development, product design
+- ✨ I'm interested in Data Science, Machine Learning, Web/APP Development, Product Design, User Experience, and new technology.
 - 👯 I’m looking for full-time opportunities from September 2024 to May 2025 (Note my graduation date is flexible)
-- 👯 I’m available for internships or coop too!
+- 👯 I’m available for internships and projects too!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 Hobbies: drawing, calligraphy, reading, writing, collecting quotes, music, piano, gym, hiking, and exploring everything 🤣
-- ⚡ Fun fact: I love to draw, calligraphy, read, hike, music, and hear something I do not know.
-I am also a pet lover 😻 🐶.
+- ⚡ Fun fact: I swam in the sea for two months.
+I am a pet lover 😻 🐶.
 I am a big fan of 'Dream of the Red Chamber' and 'Journey to the West'.
-- 👋 Friendship: I would like to make new friends who are interested in making stuff together.
+- 👋 Friendship: I would like to make new friends who are interested in anything.

 ### Connect with me: